201026-reston-java-msa/demos/week7/README.md

 - In older models of Enterprise level SOA, services communicate using SOAP, so that means that each service has a `WSDL` which it uses to communicate with another service.
 - Today, most companies use RESTful Services
 - MSA in general, use **Service Registries and Discovery Clients** to allow communication without centralized routing.

+> Like SOA, microservices architectures are made up of loosely coupled, reusable, and specialized components.
+However, rather than being adopted enterprise-wide, microservices are typically used to build individual applications in a way that makes them more agile, scalable, and resilient.

 # Benefits of MSA over Monoliths
 Microservices are: